EPprivate/private_repo/README.md

 ![errors overview](https://github.com/EPprivate/private_repo/blob/main/images/errors%20overview.png?raw=true)

-The overall error statistics is displayed on the **Inspections** widget, located at the top of the scrollbar.
+The **Inspections** widget, located at the top of the scrollbar, displays the overall amount of errors in the file.

+![inspections widget](https://github.com/EPprivate/private_repo/blob/main/images/inspections%20widget.png?raw=true)

 Clicking the widget opens the **Problems** tool window.

-![inspections widget](https://github.com/EPprivate/private_repo/blob/main/images/inspections%20widget.png?raw=true)

 ### Inspecting errors in the editor